openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 ## CLI

-`Pipelines as Code` provide a CLI which is designed to work as tkn plugin.
-To install the plugin follow the instruction from the [CLI](./guide/cli) documentation.
+`Pipelines as Code` provide a CLI which is designed to work as tkn plug-in.
+To install the plug-in follow the instruction from the [CLI](./guide/cli) documentation.